filecoin-project/specs/definitions.md

 #### Ticket Chain

-Each blockchain in Filecoin can be associated to a given `ticket chain`.
+Each chain in Filecoin can be associated to a given `ticket chain`.
 The `ticket chain` is assembled by taking the tickets (usually one) contained by the block with the smallest final ticket in each of the chain's `TipSet`s.

 #### TipSet